A Hierarchical Architecture for Neural Materials: Abstract

 \section{Abstract}

-Neural reflectance models are capable of accurately reproducing the spatially-varying appearance of many real-world materials at different scales.
-However, existing methods have difficulties handling highly glossy materials.
-To address this problem, we introduce a new neural reflectance model which, compared with existing methods, better preserves not only specular highlights but also fine-grained details.
-To this end, we enhance the neural network performance by encoding input data to frequency space, inspired by NeRF, to better preserve the details.
-Furthermore, we introduce a gradient-based loss and employ it in multiple stages, adaptive to the progress of the learning phase.
-Lastly, we utilize an optional extension to the decoder network using the Inception module for more accurate yet costly performance.
+Neural reflectance models are capable of reproducing the spatially-varying appearance of many real-world materials at different scales.
+Unfortunately, existing techniques such as NeuMIP have difficulties handling materials with strong shadowing effects or detailed specular highlights.
+In this paper, we introduce a neural appearance model that offers a new level of accuracy.
+Central to our model is an inception-based core network structure that captures material appearances at multiple scales using parallel-operating kernels and ensures multi-stage features through specialized convolution layers.
+Furthermore, we encode the inputs into frequency space, introduce a gradient-based loss, and employ it adaptive to the progress of the learning phase.
 We demonstrate the effectiveness of our method using a variety of synthetic and real examples.